JesuscoinsIII/RFV-NFV/README.md

 - Outline the role of tokenized systems (Hand Tokens) in onboarding and engagement.
 - Explain mechanisms for securing assets backed by future events.

 Update this in the Bolt documentation to ensure consistency across all platforms.
-Provide a summary for easy onboarding and a detailed technical breakdown for developers and stakeholders."
+Provide a summary for easy onboarding and a detailed technical breakdown for developers and stakeholders.

 ---